declan-griner-cu/FurreveryHome-Security-Hardening/README.md

+Fork of a project for a software development class in order to play around with pentesting the site and addressing discovered vulnerabilities.
+Original readme below.

 # Furr-ever Home
 A website for helping rescue pets get adopted.
 The site includes a matching algorithm that helps users finds pets that they will get along with.